 Innocent Eréndira and Other Stories is largely comprised of stories from 1947-1953 (Márquez being, therefore, around 19-25 years old when having written them).
 These offerings, in places, are reminiscent — for this reader — of some of Kafka’s Meditations: their unnamed characters and settings, and their introspective focus, are not the precursors of Strange Pilgrims we might expect.
 The strapline on the Penguin Books copy of Innocent Eréndira and Other Stories (2007; first published 1972) states: ‘These stories abound with love affairs, ruined beauty, and magical women.’
 This is inaccurate.
 These stories abound with perspectives on death.

 In retrospect, it perhaps cannot come as any great surprise that the running order of the book is such as it is.
 The first piece, The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother is a novella length story, but its date is more significant (1972).
 This is followed by the less successful The Sea of Lost Time (1961), and Death Constant Beyond Love (1970).
 Thereafter, the collection retreats to the late 40s and early 50s period of Márquez’s writing career.
-With the exception of the beautifully crafted Someone Has Been Disarranging These Flowers (1952), these nine stories can best be described as experiments along the way.
+With the exception of the beautifully crafted Someone Has Been Disarranging These Roses (1952), these nine stories can best be described as experiments along the way.

 There are flourishes of things still to come in these offerings, but by and large the early Márquez had greater words and ideas still inside him.
-By the time he writes Innocent Eréndira we see a shift in capability start to unfold, as glimmerings of writerly hope have done in earlier pieces such as Someone Has Been Disarranging These Flowers and, to a lesser extent, the latter portion of Eyes of a Blue Dog (1950).
+By the time he writes Innocent Eréndira we see a shift in capability start to unfold, as glimmerings of writerly hope have done in earlier pieces such as Someone Has Been Disarranging These Roses and, to a lesser extent, the latter portion of Eyes of a Blue Dog (1950).
 The novella length work that is Innocent Eréndira is something Márquez is more adept at than the very short piece.
 He likes to unfold the story and there is engagement in this in the process.
 Márquez skilfully reveals the story and the characters: so much so that we forget that, actually, The Incredible and Sad Tale of Innocent Eréndira and Her Heartless Grandmother is a tale encompassing some sordid form of child abuse (Eréndira, the teenager, is subjected to prostitution by her grandmother as a means of ‘paying off the debt’ that Eréndira has brought upon herself in an accidental fire).

 Márquez drops in moments of what he’s later seen to embody — magical realism — for example, Ulises (Eréndira’s young love interest) turns glass objects to different colours just by touching them.
 Having offered us this glimpse of something interesting, however, Márquez doesn’t then follow through with it: leaving it to fester in the background and leaving the reader wondering if it will reappear at some stage.
 It doesn’t.
 It’s just a throwaway line.
 It needed nurturing.